SevenShepherd/SevenShepherd.github.io/about.markdown

 - Paraphrase "In-Other-Words"
     - Not Recommended

 The recommendations above represent the very best university level scholarship using our oldest and best mss nearest to the original autographs.
-If you'd rather depart from the Critical Text, and instead use the Byzantine Majority Text, the [World English Bible (WEB)](https://worldenglish.bible/) is only one Bible in existence to use the full MT.
+If you'd rather depart from the scholarship of reasoned eclecticism, and instead use the Byzantine Majority Text, the [World English Bible (WEB)](https://worldenglish.bible/) is the only Bible in existence to use the full MT.

-The KJV, commissioned by the **[lifelong doctrinal calvinist King James](https://en.wikipedia.org/wiki/History_of_the_Puritans_under_King_James_I)**, uses the **[Catholic priest Erasmus'](https://en.wikipedia.org/wiki/Erasmus)** Textus Receptus.
-This NT Textual Criticism Methodology only used around 3 mss from the MT and they are very young and error prone.
+The KJV, commissioned by the **[lifelong doctrinal calvinist King James](https://en.wikipedia.org/wiki/History_of_the_Puritans_under_King_James_I)**, uses the **[Catholic priest Erasmus'](https://en.wikipedia.org/wiki/Erasmus)** 16th century Textus Receptus.
+This NT Textual Criticism Methodology only used around 3 out of the thousands of mss from the MT and they are very young and error prone.

 <!-- Either way, the best bible is the one you read, since we do have a 99.8% textual purity among all bibles with proven scholarship. -->